zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

      TASK SPEAKER1_TASK   10   speaker_1_main  1024   [AUDIO_TASKS]
      TASK SPEAKER2_TASK   10   speaker_2_main  1024   [AUDIO_TASKS]

-A public task can be referenced from any source file that includes the file :file:`zephyr.h`.
+A public task can be referenced by name from any source file that includes the file :file:`zephyr.h`.